Tanishhhhhhhh/IDAI103-1000208-Tanish-Aryan/README.md

 ---

 ### 5. **Model Validation and Optimization**
-The system was tested on **Python 3.12**, ensuring compatibility and efficiency.
+The system was tested on **'Python 3.12'**, ensuring compatibility and efficiency.
 Validation included diverse test scenarios to confirm:
 - Accurate and relevant outputs.
 - Minimal latency for user interactions.
 - Robust performance across all defined prompts.